-GLEN OF IMAAL TERRIER PUPPIES FROM LIBERTY KENNEL
+GLEN OF IMAAL TERRIER DOGS FROM LIBERTY KENNEL

 Our pet puppies cost $2250; show prospects start at $2500 USD.
 Pets are not for breeding; if you think you may want to breed down the road, you should ask for a show prospect.
 Expect air transportation to cost approximately $300 and an airline-approved size medium (27 x 21 x 19 inch) crate, if provided by us, $85.
 The crate should be useful through the housebreaking period.
 Puppies will be shipped from Boston MA via airlines and schedules approved by Liberty Kennel.
 Ara Lynn will make the shipping arrangements for you.